18F/18f.gsa.gov/pages/what-we-deliver.md

-We can embed a fully-dedicated 18F team within your agency to work hand-in-hand with you to increase your internal digital capacity, help you form new digital habits, and ultimately adopt new ideas into your agency’s culture.
+We can embed a fully-dedicated 18F team within your agency to work hand-in-hand with you to increase your internal digital capacity, help you form new digital habits, and ultimately drive organizational culture change.
 We can help you:

 -   Attract, empower, and grow your own digital team.
 -   Adopt a DevOps culture and begin a transition to the cloud.